 CREATIVE PRACTITIONER

-Nabil has successfully won awards from Cambridge Univeristy, the British Council, Arts Council England, Essex Cultural Diversity Project and Essex County Council.
-He was awarded a Collectors Group Award in Colchester for a research trip to FCT/IEM/NOVA in Lisbon to work with international experts and professors on paint systems.
-This led to exhibitions that were part of Europe for Culture celebrations and Dyes in History and Archeology international conference.
-He initiated an artist residency at Cambridge University Botanic Garden for 1 year.
+Nabil has won awards from Cambridge University, the British Council for work on Climate Change and cultural relations between the UK and other countries, Arts Council England, Essex Cultural Diversity Project, and Essex County Council.
+He received a Collectors Group Award in Colchester for research at FCT/IEM/NOVA in Lisbon, collaborating with international paint systems experts and chemists.
+This work led to exhibitions in the Europe for Culture celebrations and the Dyes in History and Archaeology international conference, which was led by Jo Kirby and FCT.
+He began a year-long artist residency at Cambridge University Botanic Garden, which led to a residency at the Department of Chemical Engineering and Biotechnology (CEB), funded by the BBSRC and supported by Fruk Lab.

-He is a visiting tutor at the University of Cambridge teaching Faculty of History students and is known throughout the Art Conservation industry with insight into organic dyes and paint.
+He is a visiting tutor at the University of Cambridge, teaching practicals for the Faculty of History students, and is known throughout the Art Conservation industry with insight into organic dyes and paint.
 He has delivered many creative projects across England and overseas and was selected by an international committee to exhibit at the Florence Biennale in Italy.
-Celebrated workshops taught at the Cambridge University Botanic Gardens, the Ferens Art Gallery, Firstsite Gallery, the Fitzwilliam Museum, the Radcliffe Observatory Quarter – University of Oxford, the Royal Drawing School formally known as the Princes Drawing School and the International school Lycee Francais Charles Lepierre in Lisbon.
+Celebrated workshops taught at the Cambridge University Botanic Gardens, the Ferens Art Gallery, Firstsite Gallery, the Fitzwilliam Museum, the Radcliffe Observatory Quarter – University of Oxford, the Royal Drawing School, formally known as the Prince's Drawing School, and the International School Lycee Francais Charles Lepierre in Lisbon and elsewhere.